Consciousness: Types

 Some philosophers believe that Block's two types of consciousness are not the end of the story.
 William Lycan, for example, argued in his book Consciousness and Experience that at least eight clearly distinct types of consciousness can be identified (organism consciousness; control consciousness; consciousness of; state/event consciousness; reportability; introspective consciousness; subjective consciousness; self-consciousness)—and that even this list omits several more obscure forms.

 There is also debate over whether or not A-consciousness and P-consciousness always coexist or if they can exist separately.
 Although P-consciousness without A-consciousness is more widely accepted, there have been some hypothetical examples of A without P. Block, for instance, suggests the case of a "zombie" that is computationally identical to a person but without any subjectivity.
-However, he remains somewhat skeptical concluding "I don't know whether there are any actual cases of A-consciousness without P-consciousness, but I hope I have illustrated their conceptual possibility."
+However, he remains somewhat skeptical concluding "I don't know whether there are any actual cases of A-consciousness without P-consciousness, but I hope I have illustrated their conceptual possibility".

+Distinguishing consciousness from its contents

+Sam Harris observes: "At the level of your experience, you are not a body of cells, organelles, and atoms; you are consciousness and its ever-changing contents".
+Seen in this way, consciousness is a subjectively experienced, ever-present field in which things (the contents of consciousness) come and go.

+Christopher Tricker argues that this field of consciousness is symbolized by the mythical bird that opens the Daoist classic the Zhuangzi.
+This bird's name is Of a Flock (peng 鵬), yet its back is countless thousands of miles across and its wings are like clouds arcing across the heavens.
+"Like Of a Flock, whose wings arc across the heavens, the wings of your consciousness span to the horizon.
+At the same time, the wings of every other being's consciousness span to the horizon.
+You are of a flock, one bird among kin."